Well.. Well... Well ... what do we have here?

 So I have one for my girlfriend, myself and my pup of course, I can control all the colors!

 Ok, back to this little sensors super power!

-In order to make this sensor only trigger when its dark, all you have to do is add a simple electric eye to the circuit like these
+In order to make this sensor only trigger when its dark, all you have to do is add a simple electric eye to the circuit itself.

 Best part?
-It's pre-configured for this, so just pick up an electric eye like this one, and solder it in.
+It's pre-configured for this, so just pick up an electric eye like the one you see above and solder it in.

-All you need to do is pop off the lense, and look for the 2 pins directly under the heat sensor.
+All you need to do is pop off the lens, and look for the 2 pins directly under the heat sensor.

 See picture below for location.

 So if you're interested in building your own awesome electronic projects I'd like to invite you to check out our Dr.Duino Explorer PLUS and Dr.Duino Pioneer PLUS.